 Let’s go over the types of crises your business may experience.

 1. Victim Crisis

-A more common example of victim crisis is natural disasters.
+A more common example of a victim crisis is natural disasters.
 These events can destroy the physical infrastructure of a company, leaving it with no facility to conduct its business.
 In cases like these, a victim crisis presents the organization with little to no reputational threat because the situation is unavoidable and the company has no way of preventing it.

 2. Accidental Crisis

 Additionally, accidental crises can occur when an accuser challenges the organization.
-One example of this when Starbucks was sued for underfilling their lattes.
+One example of this is when Starbucks was sued for underfilling their lattes.
 While this may not seem like a pressing issue on the surface, these crises can still cause significant damage to your brand's reputation.
 Even if they seem trivial, it's important to address these crises quickly before they have time to escalate.

 3. Preventable Crisis

 This occurs when the organization intentionally takes a risk that leads to a negative outcome or event.
 An example of a preventable crisis occurred during the 2010 Haitian earthquake when the American Red Cross raised $500 million and claimed to use the funds to help 4.5 billion people “get back on their feet.”
 However, instead of investing the money into Haitian infrastructure, the organization only built six permanent homes.